-Hassan has experience of over 16 years in humanitarian work with INGOs and UN, including senior management level through working in emergency contexts including Lebanon and Syria, and in roles including Regional Operations Director, Country Programme Manager and Fundraising manager He has an excellent understanding of programmes in both conflicts and natural disasters including Child Protection, Education, shelter/NFIs, Safety and Security, Proposal writing and Donor Relations and relief distributions.
-Hassan is heading the operations at OC in addition to humanitarian translations department and deliver trainings in his area of expertise.
+Hassan has experience of over 16 years in humanitarian work with INGOs and UN, including senior management level through working in emergency contexts including Lebanon and Syria, and in roles including Regional Operations Director, Country Director, Programme Manager and Fundraising manager.
+He has an excellent understanding of programmes in both conflicts and natural disasters including Child Protection, Education, Shelter/NFIs, Safety and Security, and relief distributions.
+Hassan heads the operations department at OC, whilst also inputting on proposal writing and donor relations and delivers trainings in his areas of expertise.
 Hassan is multi lingual, and can fluently speak English, Arabic, Spanish, French and Italian.
-He graduated from Florida International University (FIU) with a BS in international business management and specialized in conference management.
+He graduated from Florida International University (FIU) with a BS in International Business Management, specialising in conference management.

 Julian has over twenty years’ experience as a governance expert in post-conflict and fragile states, including Afghanistan, Bosnia, Libya, Palestine, Rwanda, Sierra Leone, South Sudan, Tunisia, Turkey and Uganda.
 Her areas of expertise are Cabinet process, evidence-informed policy making, government delivery and organisational capacity building.
 She is a member of the NTL Institute of Applied Behavioural Psychology and is trained as a group process consultant.
 Her career started with 15 years in the UK civil service, including senior roles as head of the Home Office strategic policy team and in the Cabinet Office working on improving civil service project delivery.
 Outside of work she enjoys watching football and participating in hot yoga.

 Associate Consultant – Finance and Accounting